Accelerating two-dimensional tensor network contractions using QR decompositions

 A core part in 2D tensor network algorithms is the approximate contraction of the tensor network, whose accuracy is controlled by the bond dimension $\chi$.
 Various algorithms have been developed, including the corner transfer matrix renormalization group~\cite{nishino1996,nishino97, orus2009-1}, variational uniform MPS (VUMPS) algorithm~\cite{vanderstraeten15,zauner-stauber18,vanderstraeten22,zhang23}, (higher-order) tensor network renormalization group~\cite{levin07,zhao2010,xie12}, and tensor network renormalization~\cite{evenbly15}.
-Among those, CTRMG is the most used approach, including its generalizations~\cite{corboz2011,corboz14_tJ,fishman18}.
+Among those, CTMRG is the most used approach, including its generalizations~\cite{corboz2011,corboz14_tJ,fishman18}.
 Variants with reduced computational cost have been developed~\cite{xie17,haghshenas19,lan23,naumann25}, at the expense of introducing additional truncation steps controlled by an additional bond dimension $\chi'$ in the contraction scheme.
 The computational bottleneck of CTMRG lies typically in the involved singular value or eigenvalue decompositions.
 This is especially true on GPUs, where implementations of these decompositions are far less efficient than tensor contractions.
 Recently, the use of randomized SVD has been proposed for accelerated decompositions~\cite{richards25}, but its integration with energy minimization algorithms remains to be demonstrated.

-In this work, we propose a variant of the CTMRG method for tensor networks that exhibit the $C_{4v}$ symmetry of the underlying square lattice, based on the QR decomposition.
+In this Letter, we propose a variant of the CTMRG method for tensor networks that exhibit the $C_{4v}$ symmetry of the underlying square lattice, based on a QR decomposition of a smaller part of the network than in standard CTMRG.
 The main advantage is that the QR decomposition is significantly faster than the SVD or eigenvalue decomposition~\cite{unfried23} -- especially on GPUs -- paving the way for highly accelerated 2D tensor network calculations.
 We benchmark the approach for the 2D Heisenberg and $J_1$-$J_2$ models, where we observe a speed-up of one to two orders of magnitude compared to the standard CTMRG scheme.